franza/continuate/README.md

 Description
 -----------

 To avoid callback hell you usually work with modules like `async` and its methods.
-Assume that you have a pretty complex function built upon `async#auto`.
+Assume that you have a pretty complex function built upon `async#auto` or `async#parallel`, whatever.
 Here we read two data sources and pass data to data-handlers.
 If data-handlers are pretty complex we need to wrap them in `try/catch`:

 ```javascript
 var async = require('async');